ZySec-AI/project-zysec/README.md

 4. **Explore the Application:** Interact with the various features of ZySec AI through the Streamlit interface.
 5. **Contributing:** For those interested in contributing, please refer to our contact page for more information.

-*Note: ZySec AI is designed to operate without internet connectivity, ensuring complete privacy.
-The only exception is the optional internet research feature.*

 ## License

 ZySec AI is released under the Apache License, Version 2.0 (Apache-2.0), a permissive open-source license.
 This license allows you to freely use, modify, distribute, and sell your own versions of this work, under the terms of the license.